 Welcome to the website of A Travel Guide to World War II Sites in Italy: Museums, Monuments, and Battlegrounds (2nd edition, 2016).
-This book focuses on the armies that fought in the Italian campaign (1943-45); it also notes memorials to the Resistance and to Italians who died in concentration camps.
+This book focuses on the armies that fought in the Italian campaign (1943-45); it also notes memorials to the Resistance and to civilians killed in the massacres or concentration camps.

-Journalist Andy Brack recently reviewed the book in the on-line journal Charleston Currents.
+Journalist Andy Brack reviewed this guide in the journal Charleston Currents.
 His review is printed in full below, followed by the link.